CLERK OF COURT & COMPTROLLER

-Family Law cases include Dissolution of Marriage (divorce), Annulment, Name Change, Adoption, Delayed Birth Certificates, Support (foreign and local), Custody, Paternity and Alimony.
+Family Law cases include Dissolution of Marriage (divorce), Annulment, Name Change, Adoption, Delayed Birth Certificates, Child Support, Custody, Paternity and Alimony.
 The above listed are the most common filings and not inclusive of all matters.

 Electronic viewing of many court records, indexes and dockets as well as non-confidential document images is currently available on our Hillsborough Online Viewing of Electronic Records (HOVER) site, as authorized by the Florida Supreme Court.
 Pursuant to Florida Rules of Judicial Administration, access to all electronic and other court records shall be governed by the Standards for Access to Electronic Court Records and Access Security Matrix.
 At this time Civil Sexual Violence Injunction Cases are not searchable/viewable through HOVER; the case progress dockets are available through this link.

 If you are authorized under Florida Rules of Judicial Administration to view a court file but are unable to view it online and/or you need a copy, you may view or pick up a copy of the file at our Tampa Edgecomb or Plant City locations.
 To allow adequate time for redaction processing, it may take four business days for your file to be available for on-site viewing and/or pick-up.
 We suggest that you pre-order the file for onsite viewing or pick-up by completing the Order Form for Family Law files.

 The Divorce and Annulment page has information on how to file for a divorce and how to get an annulment

 In order to obtain copies of a sealed order you must do one of the following:

 Once you have your Order please get as many copies you may need at that time.
 Once the file is re-sealed you must re-petition the court to obtain more copies.